 15 Total Semester Credits/22.5 Total Quarter Units:

 All courses offered through the Wild Rockies Field Institute are accredited through the University of Montana and the School for Extended and Lifelong Learning.
 Each Wild Rockies Field Institute course is approved and supported by University of Montana departmental leadership and faculty.

 The “Colorado Plateau” semester offers five independent courses, each worth 3 semester credits, for a total of 15 credits earned for successfully completing the program.

 Quarter System Students:

-For colleges and universities on quarter-system calendars, each of the five courses is typically worth 4.5 quarter-system credits, for a total of 22.5 credits upon successful completion of the program.
+For colleges and universities on the quarter system, each 3-credit course is typically worth 4.5 quarter system units, for a total of 22.5 units upon successful completion of the program.

 Block System Students:

 At institutions where one course is equal to one credit, each class (e.g. CCS 391) within a WRFI course is typically equal to one credit.